TLuu52/TLuu52/README.md

   </a>
 </p>

-I am a graduate who is soon going to be starting my IT Careerpath!
+I am a recent graduate who is now pursuing a career inside of the IT field!
+I am quite passionate about my work and I am open to learning and figuring out stuff if needed within the work enviroment.

 ----